mia-platform/documentation/docs/fast_data/real_time_updater/low_code_configuration.md

 ```

 What will happen when the second path will be cross is that the path pr_selling -> pr_clients will be passed through automatically.
 Once the real-time updater will have reached the projection pr_clients, it will invoke your function myCustomFunction so that you can make your own custom logic.
-The custom function have to match the following signature:
+The custom function has to match the following signature:

 ```js